linkerd/website/linkerd.io/content/2/tasks/using-the-debug-container.md

 adding this annotation to a pre-existing pod will not work.
 It must be present at pod *creation* time.)

-The debug sidecar container image contains a container with [`tshark`](https://www.wireshark.org/docs/man-pages/tshark.html), `tcpdump`, `lsof`, and `iproute2`.
-The default entrypoint that starts `tshark -i any`.
+The debug sidecar image contains [`tshark`](https://www.wireshark.org/docs/man-pages/tshark.html), `tcpdump`, `lsof`, and `iproute2`.
+Once installed, it starts automatically logging all incoming and outgoing traffic with `tshark`, which can then be viewed with `kubectl logs`.
-Since all containers in a pod share the same network namespace, this means that the logs for this container will contain the network traffic observed in the pod, which can be easily viewed with `kubectl logs`.
 Alternatively, you can use `kubectl exec` to access the container and run commands directly.

-For instance, if you've gone through the [Linkerd Getting Started](https://linkerd.io/2/getting-started/) guide and installed the *emojivoto* application, and wish to debug the *voting* service, you could run:
+For instance, if you've gone through the [Linkerd Getting Started](https://linkerd.io/2/getting-started/) guide and installed the *emojivoto* application, and wish to debug traffic to the *voting* service, you could run:

 ```bash